-This one-year, one-period course provides instruction in the English Language Arts strands identified by the Common Core State Standards as reading, writing, speaking and listening, and language.
+This one-year course provides instruction in the English Language Arts strands identified by the Common Core State Standards as reading, writing, speaking and listening, and language.
 This course is designed to build on knowledge and skills through close reading of texts, learning combining elements of different kinds of writing in support of analysis and reflection, and class discussions.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology and digital media are integral parts of this course.
-This course fulfills the seventh-grade English requirement and the seventh-grade reading requirement for promotion.
+The appropriate use of technology is an integral part of this course.
+This course fulfills the eighth grade English requirement.

-ENGLISH 7 ACCELERATED
+ENGLISH LANGUAGE ARTS 8 ACCELERATED

-This one-year, one-period course provides instruction in the English Language Arts strands identified by the Common Core State Standards as reading, writing, speaking and listening, and language.
+This one-year course provides instruction in the English Language Arts strands identified by the Common Core State Standards as reading, writing, speaking and listening, and language.
 This course is designated as accelerated by the enhanced instructional pacing and depth of content.
 This course is designed to build on knowledge and skills through close reading of texts, learning combining elements of different kinds of writing in support of analysis and reflection, and class discussions.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology and digital media are integral parts of this course.
-This course fulfills the seventh-grade English requirement.
+The appropriate use of technology is an integral part of this course.
+This course fulfills the eighth grade English requirement.